robert17/iotf-rtd/docs/messaging/applications.rst

 Publishing device events
 -------------------------------------------------------------------------------
-An application may publish events as if they came from any registered device.
+An application can publish events as if they came from any registered device.

 -  Publish to topic iot-2/type/**device\_type**/id/**device\_id**/evt/**event\_id**/fmt/**format\_string**